nyangweso-rodgers/databases-and-messaging-services/04-workflow-orchestration-tools/01-airflow/Readme.md

       6. `@yearly` - run once a year midnight of January 1.
   - The **DAG** can also be scheduled using cron-based intervals

+- **DAG Best Practices**

+  1. **DAG as configuration file**

+     - Keep the **DAGs** light, more like a configuration file.
+As a step forward it will be a good choice to have a YAML/JSON-based definition of workflow and then generate the **DAG**, based on that.
+This has a double advantage.
+       1. DAGs, since are getting generated programmatically will be consistent and reproducible anytime.
+       2. Non-python users will also be able to use it.
+     - We can separate non-configuration-related code blocks outside the DAG definition and use the template_searchpath attribute to add those.
+For example, if you are trying to connect to an RDS and execute some SQL command, that SQL command should be loaded from a file.
+And the location of the file should be mentioned in the template_searchpath.
+Similarly with Hive queries(.hql).

+  2. **Invest in Airflow plugin system**

+     - Custom **Hooks** and **Operators** are great ways in making your pipelines easier to maintain, easier to debug, and easier to create.
+     - So it is good to have a proper plugin repo and maintain it to author custom plugins needed as per the organization’s requirement.
+While creating a plugin, be generic so that it is reusable across use cases.
+This helps in versioning as well as it helps in keeping workflows clean and mostly configuration details as opposed to implementation logic.
+Also, don’t perform heavy work/operation while initializing the class, push operations (like getting variable & connections) inside the execution method.

+  3. **Do not perform data processing in DAG files**

+     - Since **DAGs** are python-based, we will definitely be tempted to use **pandas** or similar stuff in **DAG**, but we should not. **Airflow** is an **orchestrator**, not an **execution framework**.
+All computation should be delegated to a specific target system.
+Follow the fire and track approach.
+Use the **operator** to start the **task** and the **sensor** to track the completion. **Airflow** is not designed for long-running tasks.

+  4. **Delegate API or DB calls to operators**

+     - This is somewhat similar to the first point.
+API call or DB connection made at top-level code in DAG files overloads the scheduler & webserver.
+These call defined outside of the operator is called on every heartbeat.
+So it is advisable to have these pushed down to a util/common (can be a python operator) operator.

+  5. **Use single variable per DAG**

+     - Every time we access DAG variables it creates a connection to metadata DB.
+It may overload the Db if we are having multiple DAGs running with multiple variables being called.
+It's better to use a single variable per DAG with a JSON object.
+This will create a single connection.
+We can parse the JSON to get the desired key-value pair.
+       ```py
+        # Combining SSM keys in one
+        dag_specific_variable = '{
+          "variable_1" : "value_1",
+          "variable_2" : "value_2",
+          "variable_3" : "value_3"
+        }'
+        # Single call to get all three varaibles
+        dag_specific_params =  Variable.get("dag_specific_variable", deserialize_json=True)
+        # Using these in DAG
+        {{ var.json.dag_specific_params.variable_1 }}
+       ```

+  6. **Tag the DAG**: Having Tags in **DAG** helps in filtering and grouping DAGs.
+Make it consistent with your infrastructure’s current tagging system.
+Like tag based on BU, Project, App Category, etc.
+  7. **Don’t Abuse XCom**: **XCom** acts as a channel between tasks for sharing data.
+It uses backend DB to do so.
+Hence we should not pass a huge amount of data using this, as with a bigger amount of data the backend DB will get overloaded.
+  8. **Use intermediate storage between tasks**

+     - If the data, to be shared between two **tasks**, is huge store it in an intermediate storage system.
+And pass the reference of it to the downstream task.
+We can even leverage an `xcom_custom_backend`.
+Remember Airflow is not a data storage solution.
+     - Note: When using `KubernetesPodOperator` use `@task.kubernetes` since it encapsulates the xcom logic, else we need to use script in the docker file to get the templated task xcom (e`nv_vars = { "INPUT_DATA" : '''{{ti.xcom_pull(task_ids="extract_data",key="return_value")}}'''}`) and write results in JSON for the sidecar container to read and populate db.

+  9. **Limit the use of PythonOperator**

+     - Limit the use of `PythonOperator`, prefer built-in operators.
+If **Operator** is not available then use `KubernetesPodOperator`.
+This will ensure that your operations are performed in a consistent and isolated environment, which can improve the performance and scalability of your pipeline.

+  10. **Use the power of Jinja templating**
+      - Many of the operators support template_fields.
+This tuple object defines which fields will get jinjaified.
+        ```py
+          class PythonOperator(BaseOperator):
+            template_fields = ('templates_dict', 'op_args', 'op_kwargs')
+        ```
+      - While writing your custom operator overrides this template_fields attribute.
+        ```py
+          class CustomBashOperator(BaseOperator):
+            template_fields = ('file_name', 'command', 'dest_host')
+        ```
+      - The above example is the fields ‘file_name’, ‘command’, ‘dest_host’ will be available for jinja templating.
+      - You can access variables as well with the template.
+        ```py
+          {{ var.value.key_name }}
+        ```
+      - Params can also be templatized like below:
+        ```py
+          # Define param
+          params={
+            "param_key_1": "param_value_1",
+            "param_key_2": "param_value_2"
+          }
+          # access param using template
+          {{ params.param_key_1 }}
+        ```
+  11. **Implement DAG Level Access control**: Leverage Flask App Builder views to have DAG level access control.
+Set the DAG owner to correct Linux user.
+Create a custom role to decide who can take DAG/Task actions.
+  12. **Use static start_date**: Static DAG start date helps in, correctly populating DAG runs and schedule.
+  13. **Rename DAGs in case of structural change**: Till the time the DAG versioning feature is implemented, in case of any structural change in DAG rename the DAG on changes.
+This will create a new DAG and all DAG history of the previous run for the old DAG version will be there without any inconsistency.
+  14. **Use AsyncOperators in newer versions**: **Operators** consume worker slots during the run of the triggered task.
+If the task is long-running then airflow will run out of slots although airflow itself is not doing much work.
+To avoid this scenario we should use the Async Operators.
+These operators do not consume worker slots for long.

 ## 2. Operators

 - **Operators** are the building blocks of a **DAG**; they represent a single, ideally idempotent, unit of work.
 Each **operator** in **Airflow** is designed to do one specific thing, and they can be extended to handle virtually any type of job, whether it involves running a **Python function**, **executing a SQL query**, **managing a Docker container**, **sending an email**, or more.